UNITED STATES HERSTORY QUICK TIMELINE -

 1861-1865 Civil War fought to free all slaves including women;

-1865 President Lincoln assassinated (One wonders if women would have been given more equality in new Amendments if he had lived.)
+1865 President Lincoln assassinated (One wonders if women would have been given more equality in Civil War Amendments13, 14 & 15 if he had lived.)

 1868 Civil War Amendments to the Constitution 13th ending slavery, 14th equal protection of the law and 15th the right to vote were suppose to be for women and men.